How to Transcribe Audio Content

 Automatic Speech Recognition, otherwise known as ASR, is a technology that picks up on human speech and converts it into text.
 You can upload your media onto an ASR software, and it will automatically transcribe audio into text.
 This method still comes with many errors, but it’s much easier and faster to clean up an inaccurate transcript than to start from scratch.
 There are many options for transcription softwares that are free or for a small cost, such as Express Scribe, EureScribe, Dragon NaturallySpeaking, and many more.

-Google offers an awesome feature to transcribe audio content.
+Google offers an awesome feature that allows you to turn Docs into a free transcription software.
 If you don’t have a Gmail account, you can sign up for one free of charge.
 If you have an existing account, you already have access to a feature called Google Docs: it’s a word processing tool where you can create text documents right in your web browser.
-Using voice typing, you can transcribe audio into text.
+Using voice typing, Google voice transcription can create text transcripts from audio.
 Like many of the other manual transcription tools, there will be errors so make sure to clean it up before using it.
 Follow these steps to create your transcript:

 - Using any browser of your choice, go to the Google Docs website and Start a New Document.